tyagirajATnT/ATnT/README.md

 # ATnT
-This is a project repo and pushing dummy committ
+This is a project repo and pushing dummy commit